fernandostc/DS-Block-by-Hash-File-Automation/readme.md

 A Python 3 script using DSP3 SDK for Deep Security to create a Security automation for hash files.

-Following the current functionalities today
+Following the current functionalities:
 1. Add File Hash by text file
 2. Search by Hash
 3. Delete File Hash by Hash
 4. Delete File Hash by text file
 5. List File Hashes

 # Creating the Environment to use the Python3 script